jakekinchen/Wander/README.md

 4. **TourView:**
    - All information provided in audio form is also available in text form within the TourView for later reference.
+## Data Enrichment Pipeline

+Wander now includes a `LocalInformationService` that uses MapKit local search to fetch nearby points of interest.
+Requests are kept to a 500 meter radius and return a name, coordinate, and optional address to enrich the narration.

 ## Screenshots